zuxercoding99/social-media-with-springboot/README.md

 ---

-⭐ Si este proyecto te resulta interesante, ¡no dudes en dejar una estrella!
+If you find this project interesting, feel free to give it a star! ⭐

-## 📸 Capturas
+## 📸 Screenshots

 ![Index](docs/img/index.png)
 ![Register](docs/img/register.png)